XMYSTERlOUSX/mega-link-downloader-bot/README.md

 <br>

 - `/delmyfolder` - To delete the download folder of the owner and the auth users.
 (Since owner and auth users support multitasking their downloads folder will not get deleted automatically!.
-So If you want to clean up the server storage hit that command and delete your download folder after your uploads gets finished.
+So If you want to clean up the server storage hit that command and delete your download folder after all of your current downloads got uploaded.
 If you are on heroku free dynos this doesn't really matter but if you are on a vps please remember to do it once in a while!)
+<b>Note :- Do not send this command while links are being downloaded and uploaded!</b>

-- `/black` - To ban unwanted users from the bot! (<b>Syntax of sending the commnad to the bot is</b>:- <code>/black</code> <i>userid</i>)
+- `/black` - To ban unwanted users from the bot!
+(<b>Syntax of sending the commnad to the bot is</b>:- <code>/black</code> <i>userid</i>)

-- `/unblack` - To unban banned users from the bot! (<b>Syntax of sending the commnad to the bot is</b>:- <code>/unblack</code> <i>userid</i>)
+- `/unblack` - To unban banned users from the bot!
+ (<b>Syntax of sending the commnad to the bot is</b>:- <code>/unblack</code> <i>userid</i>)

 - `/lisblack` - To get the telegram id list of banned user's from the bot!